datamininggroup/pfa-docs/docs/basic.md

   - {+: [input, 100]}
 {% include engine3.html %}

 In this web applet, the input is represented as a stream of JSON data (one JSON object or value per line) and the PFA document is presented in [YAML](http://yaml.org/){:target="_blank"}.
 YAML is like JSON but is easier to read--- nesting is indicated by indentation and quotes are only needed in cases of ambiguity.
-The document above could have been written as pure JSON:
+The document above could have been written as pure JSON like this:

     {"input": "double",
      "output": "double",